luebbertevan/animal-shelter-management-platform/GROUP_STATUS_DESIGN_DECISION.md

 4. **Update group submission logic:**
     - When "Set all animals status" is used, update all selected animals' status (which triggers sync to `foster_visibility`)
-    - When "Set all animals FosterVisibility" is used, update all selected animals' `foster_visibility` directly
+    - When "Set all animals Visibility on Fosters Needed page" is used, update all selected animals' `foster_visibility` directly
     - Ensure all animals in group have same `foster_visibility` before allowing submission

 **Testing:**

 -   Both dropdowns appear in group create/edit forms
 -   "Set all animals status" updates status for all selected animals
--   "Set all animals FosterVisibility" updates `foster_visibility` for all selected animals
+-   "Set all animals Visibility on Fosters Needed page" updates `foster_visibility` for all selected animals
 -   Conflict detection works correctly
 -   Alert appears when conflicts exist
 -   Form submission is blocked when conflicts exist